Last Updated on March 27, 2023 by Matt Musico

 Phil Nevin: 156 Home Runs

-Phil Nevin is also among the Padres’ single-season home run leaders.
-However, he did the majority of his work to land on San Diego’s all-time home run list during his first three years with the organization.
-After hitting a career-high 24 home runs in 1999, he improved that to 31 in 2000 and then 41 in 2001.
+Phil Nevin did the majority of his work to land on San Diego’s all-time home run list during his first three years with the organization.
+After hitting a career-high 24 home runs in 1999, he improved that to 31 in 2000 and then 41 in 2001 (which is a single-season franchise record for third basemen).
 Nevin did post one more season of 20-plus homers in 2004, but still, just under 62% of his homers as a Padre came from 1999-01.

 He wasn’t only slugging dingers, either.
 Between 2000 and 2001, Nevin produced consecutive seasons of 30-plus doubles and slashed .304/.381/.566 across both campaigns.
 In looking at that 2000 season, there was one month in particular that truly put him over the top.

-Nevin never posted a month with double-digit homers that year, but he came awfully close in August.
-He hit nine dingers with 29 RBI, both of which were monthly highs for him.
+Nevin never posted a month with double-digit homers that year, but he came close in August.
+He hit nine dingers with 29 RBI, both of which were monthly highs.
 He also paired that with an eye-popping .394/.488/.740 line.
-The infielder spent all but six of his plate appearances in the clean-up spot, which makes sense for the type of production he provided.
+The infielder spent all but six of his plate appearances in the cleanup spot, which makes sense for the type of production he provided.

 Dave Winfield: 154 Home Runs